forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-faq.md

 **What is Einstein for Developers?**

-Einstein for Developers is an AI-assisted tooling that is available as an easy-to-install VS Code extension built using Einstein, Salesforce’s secure, custom AI model.
+Einstein for Developers is an AI-assisted tooling that is available as an easy-to-install VS Code extension built using Einstein, the secure, custom AI model from Salesforce.

 **What data has Einstein for Developers been trained on?**